Oxfords are the archetypal dress shoe. Simple, elegant and stylish – they are a staple of many men’s wardrobes.

 The eyelets for these laces are on the underside of the top quarters, otherwise known as the lace tabs.
-These are also stitched together, unlike a Derby or gibson where they are open.
+These are also stitched together, unlike a Derby or Gibson, where they are open.

 And though any shoe can have brogue patterning, or decorative perforations, it is the plain cap toe that makes the Oxford so distinctive.

-When should you wear them?
+When should you wear Oxfords?